DanMint/DistributedProj4/README.md

 ## Project structure

-The project consists of an include folder with all of the header files, a src folder with most of the cpp files (apart from main.cpp which is in the main), the docker compose files (4 in total), dockerfile, main.cpp, and a README.md.
+The project consists of an include folder with all of the header files, a src folder with most of the cpp files (apart from main.cpp which is in the main), the docker compose files, dockerfile, main.cpp, makefile and a README.md.

 ## How to run:
 cd ./project4